jddf/spec/draft-ucarion-jddf-xx.md

   values /
   discriminator
 ~~~
-{: #cddl-form title="CDDL Definition of the Schema Forms"}
+{: #cddl-form title="CDDL definition of the JDDF schema forms"}

 The first form, `empty`, is trivial.
 It is meant for matching any instance:

 ~~~ cddl
 empty = {}
 ~~~
-{: #cddl-empty title="CDDL Definition of the Empty Form"}
+{: #cddl-empty title="CDDL definition of the \"empty\" form"}

-Thus, this is a correct schema:
+Thus, {{jddf-empty}} is a correct schema:

 ~~~ json
 {}
 ~~~
+{: #jddf-empty title="A JDDF schema of the \"empty\" form" }

+The empty form is not very useful by itself, and it meant to be used as a
+sub-schema.
+Schema authors can use the empty form to describe parts of a message
+format which do not contain predictable data, or which the author does not want
+to specify.

-The second form, `ref`, is for when a schema is meant to be defined in terms of
+The second form, `ref`, is for when a schema is defined in terms of something in
-something in `definitions`:
+the `definitions` of the root schema:

 ~~~ cddl
 ref = { ref: tstr }
 ~~~
-{: #cddl-ref title="CDDL Definition of the Ref Form"}
+{: #cddl-ref title="CDDL definition of the \"ref\" form"}

 For a schema to be correct, the `ref` value must refer to one of the definitions
 found at the root level of the schema it appears in.
 More formally, for a schema